fuleri89/nostlan-ios/README.md

 ### Possible Issues

-Should support PS4 controllers and multiple controllers but I haven't personally confirmed it.
+Should support PS4 controllers and using multiple controllers at the same time but I haven't personally confirmed it.

 ### Know Issues

-Doesn't work on sites (codepen for example) that accept controller input in an iframe.
+Doesn't work on sites (codepen for example) that only accept controller input in an iframe.